Battle of Komaki and Nagakute: Battle of Nagakute

+(Note: Other sources stated in just over 2,500 casualties) while the Oda-Tokugawa army suffered over 590 casualties This news made Hideyoshi angry.

-Later, Ieyasu decided to withdraw, unwilling to risk further casualties as Hideyoshi's main army approached, and returned to Komaki.
+Meanwhile, Ieyasu decided to withdraw, unwilling to risk further casualties as Hideyoshi's main army approached, and returned to Komaki.

 When news of the loss at the Battle of Hakusanmori arrived in the afternoon, the 20,000 troops of Hideyoshi rushed to Ryūsen-ji, near the battle site.
 Later that evening, when he heard that Ieyasu was staying at Obata Castle, he decided to assault it the next morning; however, during that time, Ieyasu had left Obata Castle, went to Komakiyama Castle and finally returned to Kiyosu Castle.
 Hideyoshi heard the news of Tsuneoki dead and Ieyasu's departure shortly thereafter, and on the 10th day of the fourth month (19 May), he left Gakuden; he arrived back to Osaka castle on the 1st day of the fifth month (9 June).

+With Mori Nagayoshi killed in Nagakute on April 9, Akechi Castle fell on April 17.
+The Kushihara Toyama, Akechi Toyama, and Naegi Toyama clans continued fighting in various locations, and it is likely that Toyama Tomomasa also recaptured Naegi Castle.
+Kiso Yoshimasa from Shinano Province, under attack from the Tokugawa, requested reinforcements from Hideyoshi.
+Hideyoshi instructed Mori Tadamasa to send a small number of reinforcements to Kiso, but this was aborted later. addition, Okudaira Nobumasa, Suzuki Shigetsugu and others marching out to reinforce Toyama Castle.